 - congestion at the station is minimized (e.g. one group/table at a time), and people serving themselves wear a non-medical mask.

 - Limit the number of staff members in a food preparation area at any one time.

 - Consider designating staff members to certain areas of the kitchen to ensure physical distancing requirements can be maintained.

-- Where physical distancing between workspaces is not possible, consider the use of physical barriers made of non-porous materials such as plexiglass.
+- Where physical distancing between workspaces is not possible, kitchen staff are recommended to wear non-medical masks.
+Also, consider the use of physical barriers made of non-porous materials such as plexiglass.
 Prior to installing physical barriers, contact the necessary departments (e.g. Charlottetown or Summerside Fire Inspection Services, Fire Marshal’s Office, Worker’s Compensation Board) to ensure it meets their requirements.

 - Establish directional arrows on the floor in kitchen settings to control flow of traffic and reduce interaction between cooking and clearing areas.

 - When applicable, clearly mark exit and entrance doors from kitchen to service area to avoid interaction between food being served and dishes being cleared.

 - Restrict access into the food preparation area by delivery agents and members of the public and other staff members.

 - As much as possible, cooks and chefs should use their own high-use tools such as knives.